This is our review of the best interactive dog toys in 2022.

 Your Dog is Destructive

-Yes, unfortunately, many of us have dogs who – while we love them dearly – have a habit of destroying things when they get bored.
-This is especially the case for dogs who need lots of exercise, and who for whatever reason are unable to get it too often.
-A bored or listless dog can be a destructive dog, which means that it’s well worth setting up an interactive dog toy or two to help take their full attention away.
+Yes, unfortunately, many of us have dogs who – while we love them dearly – have a habit of destroying toys when they get bored.
+This is especially the case for dogs who need lots of exercise and puppies, A bored or listless dog can be a destructive dog, which means that it’s well worth a smart toy that dispenses treats to help take their full attention away.
 Interactive puppy toys can also help with a pup’s chewing.

-What Should I Look for In an Interactive Dog Toy?
+What Should I Look for In Smart Toys for Dogs?

-Or, is your dog creative with their paws?
+Is your dog creative with its paws?
 Are they likely to bat things down or out of the way to try and solve a puzzle?
-Maybe they love hide and seek, and you want to find a toy or toys which can replicate this experience for them to enjoy on their own.
-This isn’t too much to demand, and you will easily find toy options and brands which really fulfill this need.
+Dogs love to play hide and seek, and you want to find a toy or toys which can replicate this experience for them to enjoy on their own.

 It’s maybe a bit harsh to judge dogs by their ‘skill’ levels as far as working out puzzles are concerned, but you will often find that dog toys – interactive or otherwise – are graded in certain ways.
 This means that, say, a ‘level one’ toy in one range is likely to be pretty simple.
 If you find that your pup graduates from this toy pretty easily, and can suss out how to get the kibble or treats within minutes, then it might be worth looking one level up.

 However, speaking of the word pup – do also consider the age of your dog.
-A genuine pup is unlikely to have much of an attention span for the more complicated interactive toys, but that doesn’t mean they can’t use them.
-In fact, there are a few pup friendly interactive toy ranges out there which are designed and built to help growing minds and curiosities.
+A pup is unlikely to have much of an attention span for the more complicated interactive toys, but that doesn’t mean they can’t use them.
+In fact, there are a few pup-friendly interactive toy ranges out there that are designed and built to help growing minds and curiosities.

 Start them early enough, of course, and you’ll be setting them on a path to being seriously smart – why not take a look at graduating them up the levels?